duniter/duniter/doc/Protocol.md

 Transaction is a document refering to [HDC Transaction format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md#transaction) whose role is either to create, change or transfer money.
 It is the final support of money and it materializes money ownership.

-### uCoin UCG data
+### uCoin Network data

-UCG data is a list of messages used for uCoin peering features.
+Network data is a list of messages used for uCoin peering features.
 This is what make a network of nodes possible.

 #### Peers

 uCoin network is made up of peers identified by their PGP fingerprint.
 In UCP, each node maintains a Peering table which is a hash table linking a PGP fingerprint to network data: IP address (v4, v6, or both), DNS name and port.
-This link is made through a document called [peering entry](https://github.com/c-geek/ucoin/blob/master/doc/UCG.md#peering-table) signed by the owner of the PGP key and giving peer's network informations.
+This link is made through a document called [peering entry](https://github.com/c-geek/ucoin/blob/master/doc/Network.md#peering-table) signed by the owner of the PGP key and giving peer's network informations.
 Peering table is a set of all peering entries.

 #### Forwards

-[Forward](https://github.com/c-geek/ucoin/blob/master/doc/UCG.md#forward-request) is a document signed by a node giving rules for data forwarding.
+[Forward](https://github.com/c-geek/ucoin/blob/master/doc/Network.md#forward-request) is a document signed by a node giving rules for data forwarding.
 Forward can be seen a routing rule that nodes use to know where to send received data.
 This mecanism helps not to broadcast all transactions to the whole network each time, but only to the interested nodes.

 #### Status

-[Status](https://github.com/c-geek/ucoin/blob/master/doc/UCG.md#status-request) messages are just notifications nodes use between them to know their state and eventually trigger exchanges of informations between them.
+[Status](https://github.com/c-geek/ucoin/blob/master/doc/Network.md#status-request) messages are just notifications nodes use between them to know their state and eventually trigger exchanges of informations between them.

 #### Trust entries

-Trust entries are part of a hash table refering to [UCG THT format](https://github.com/c-geek/ucoin/blob/master/doc/UCG.md#trust-hash-table) whose role is to define, for a given PGP key, the nodes by which every transaction of the key pass through and the nodes the key is likely to trust for incoming transactions.
+Trust entries are part of a hash table refering to [Network THT format](https://github.com/c-geek/ucoin/blob/master/doc/Network.md#trust-hash-table) whose role is to define, for a given PGP key, the nodes by which every transaction of the key pass through and the nodes the key is likely to trust for incoming transactions.
 Such entries are written and signed by PGP keys managing money units.

 ### uCoin network

 A uCoin node is a simple unit of a uCoin network, unit by which circulate uCoin HDC data.
-To be able to be part of a network, uCoin units uses UCG messages to introduce each other and exchange HDC data.
-Below are definitions of UCG messages events and behaviors.
+To be able to be part of a network, uCoin units uses Network messages to introduce each other and exchange HDC data.
+Below are definitions of Network messages events and behaviors.

 #### Peering

 When a node is started, it already knows its remote peering informations, i.e. IP address and port plus its own public key PGP fingerprint.
 This informations are to be gathered and represent peering entry of the node.
 Thus, any node has its own peering entry and must display it.

-To be known by others peers, a node should broadcast his signed peering entry to them using `/ucg/peering/peers (POST)` interface.
+To be known by others peers, a node should broadcast his signed peering entry to them using `/network/peering/peers (POST)` interface.
 Of course, those peers has to be notified the node's key first so then cas verify peering entry's signature.

 *The way the node is aware of other peers addresses to send them his peering entry is implementation specific.*